nstrawha/inhaled-RIF-popPK/README.md

 - lung_dose_freq_max_RIF: maximum lung dose frequency to simulate in doses/day

 ## ODEs
-The ODE systems for an oral dose model and an inhaled dose model are contained in oral_dose_ODEs and lung_dose_ODEs respectively, in the functions RIF_oral_ODEs.m and RIF_lung_ODEs.m.
+The ODE systems for an oral dose model and an inhaled dose model are contained in oral_dose_ODEs and lung_dose_ODEs respectively, in the functions [`RIF_oral_ODEs.m`](./RIF_oral_ODEs.m) and [`RIF_lung_ODEs.m`](./RIF_lung_ODEs.m).
 These are based on the model in Ramachandran & Gadgil, with the absorption in RIF_lung_ODEs based on Himstedt et al. All compartment indices are listed at the top of each file, and all equation terms are labeled with the flow they represent.

 ## Methods
 ### getParamPDs.m